Editor’s Note: Most of you get here by Googling some form of “Can I wear sweatpants to go hiking?” The answer is

-If you are going on a short hike on a trail without a lot of rocks, wearing your best sneakers is totally fine.
+If you are going on a short hike on a trail without a lot of rocks, wearing your grippiest sneakers is totally fine.
 I completely understand not wanting to shell out the cash for hiking boots before you even figure out whether you like hiking.
-If you do want to find your first pair of hiking boots, click here for help.

 Keep in mind that you will not have as much tread or ankle support as hiking boots give you, so just be careful.
 That being said, I survived the Billy Goat Trail in Maryland in sneakers:

 Bug spray.
 Even if it’s cool out!
-It was in the 50s at the campsite we went to last weekend, and there were still bugs everywhere.
+I’ve been camping in 50 degree weather and still mobbed by mosquitoes.
 Get the backwoods/deep woods edition of your preferred brand.
 If you hate the greasy feel that bug spray leaves, try OFF’s dry feel spray.

 WATER.
 Any water bottle will do – just make sure you bring a full one!
 Getting a reusable water bottle not only saves the planet, but is a million times cheaper than buying single-use bottles all the time.